Longquan Temple (Yuyao): History

 The original temple dates back to 336, during the 2nd year of Xiankang period of the Eastern Jin dynasty (266–420).

 Since Emperor Wuzong (814–846) of the Tang dynasty (618–907) believed in Taoism, he ordered to demolish Buddhist temples, confiscate temple lands and force monks to return to secular life.
 Longquan Temple was demolished in the Great Anti-Buddhist Persecution.
 The temple was restored and rebuilt in 851, in the ruling of Emperor Xuanzong.

 In 1129, Longquan Temple was completely destroyed by fire during the Jurchen Jin invasion (1115–1234) of the 12th century.
 Soon after, Emperor Gaozong (1127–1129) ordered to rebuild the temple on its original site.

 In the Yuan dynasty (1127–1368), Longquan Temple reduced to ashes by a devastating fire in 1276.
 The reconstruction project of the temple was launched in 1295, nineteen years later.

 In the Ming dynasty (1368–1644), Wang Yangming organized a poetry club in the temple and lectured there.

 In 1841, Longquan Temple was devastated by a catastrophic fire while the British invasion of Zhejiang during the First Opium War.
 Thirty-four years later, Gongshun (功顺) and other seventeen Bhikkhunī begged for donations to rebuild the temple.
 Since then, Longquan Temple had been changed to be a Bhikkhunī temple.

 During the ten-year Cultural Revolution, the Red Guards had attacked the temple.
 Buddhist statues, musical instruments, and other works of art were either removed, damaged or destroyed in the massive socialist movement.
-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, according to the national policy of free religious belief, Longquan Temple was officially reopened to the public in 1990.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, Longquan Temple was officially reopened to the public in 1990.
 In March 1997, it was designated as a "Municipality Protected Historic Site" by the Yuyao government.